Timothy Truman: Comics

+New projects

+In 2018 Truman launched a successful Kickstarter campaign, Scout Marauder, to expand on the storyline of his character Scout.
+The promotion was a success, raising over $44,000.00 from supporters.
+The campaign was projected to be completed in February 2019.
+As of July 2024, the project is still in production.

 West Virginia

 Truman's work, Wilderness: The True Story of Simon Girty, Renegade was a two-volume black and white graphic novel depicting the American settler's western frontier.

-Tecumseh! a graphic novel based on the West Virginia Outdoor Theater, is a colored graphic novel that shows the play from beginning to end.
+Tecumseh! a graphic novel based on the Chillicothe Ohio Outdoor Theater Production is a colored graphic novel that shows the play from beginning to end.
 It renewed interest in the warrior in Appalachia.

 Music

 A longtime fan and musician, Truman has integrated his love of music into comics and illustration.
-While working for Eclipse Comics, Truman included a Flexi disc recording inside Scout #19 (May 1987) that provided a soundtrack to one of the scenes in the comic.
+While working for Eclipse Comics, Truman included a flexi disc recording inside Scout #19 (May 1987) that provided a soundtrack to one of the scenes in the comic.
 He also released an album through Eclipse Records with his band The Dixie Pistols entitled Marauder.
 The album included a short comic book featuring the wedding of Emanuel Santanna that took place between the first series Scout and the second series Scout: War Shaman.

 While writing the biography of one of his favorite guitarists, Carlos Santana, for Rock-It Comics, Truman found out that the musician had been a longtime fan of his comic, Scout, whose main character, Emanuel Santanna, is the namesake of the famous guitarist.
 Naming the characters after favorite musicians was a common convention that Truman used throughout the Scout series.

 Truman has also had a long relationship with the band the Grateful Dead creating artwork for CD covers, tour posters, limited-edition T-shirts and a color comics page in each issue of the Grateful Dead Almanac.

 Truman built a recording studio in his home and while producing recording sessions for Cherokee singer/songwriter Terry Strongheart, they decided to form a new band with some of Truman's friends and Strongheart's daughter called the Terry Strongheart Band.
 Two CDs have been recorded, the first entitled Tears and the follow-up Indian School.

 Truman provided illustrations for the posthumous Rory Gallagher release Kickback City (2013).
 Truman said he first heard Gallagher's music in 1973 while a junior in high school.

 Timothy Truman is often confused with the music composer Tim Truman who wrote the theme to Melrose Place and composed the score to Miami Vice's final season among other important contributions to the music industry in movies and television.